linnarsson-lab/ceftools/README.md

 	cef import			- import from STRT

+## Commands

+The examples below make use of the `oligos.cef` sample dataset, which you can download from the [BackSPIN release page](https://github.com/linnarsson-lab/BackSPIN/releases).
+If you have installed `cef` and have `oligos.cef` in your current working directory, you should be able to run all the examples below without modification.

 Commands operate on rows by default.
 For example `drop` can be used to remove row attributes, but not column attributes.
 Use the global `--bycol` flag to operate instead on columns.
 For example, to remove column attribute `Gene` then sort on column attribute `Length`:

 ```